 The government guarantee scheme for 95% mortgages

-In the March 2021 Budget, Chancellor Rishi Sunak announced a new government mortgage guarantee scheme designed to help homebuyers with a 5% deposit.
-Under the scheme, first-time buyers, home movers and previous homeowners with a 5% deposit will now have access to 95% loan-to-value (LTV) mortgages, which had disappeared from the market over the first 12 months of the coronavirus pandemic.
+In the March 2021 Budget, then chancellor Rishi Sunak announced a new government mortgage guarantee scheme designed to help homebuyers with a 5% deposit.
+Under the scheme, first-time buyers, home movers and previous homeowners with a 5% deposit now have access to 95% loan-to-value (LTV) mortgages, which had disappeared from the market over the first 12 months of the coronavirus pandemic.
 The scheme works by providing mortgage lenders with a government-backed guarantee for providing such a high LTV mortgage.
-The scheme will run from April 2021 to December 2022, and is open to people with a deposit of 5% who are looking to buy a main residential home in the UK, worth £600,000 or less.
+The scheme initially ran from April 2021 to December 2023, and has now been extended to the end of June 2025.
+It is open to people with a deposit of 5% who are looking to buy a main residential home in the UK, worth £600,000 or less.
 Learn more about the scheme.What to consider before applying for a mortgage

 - Where is your deposit coming from?
 All lenders will want to see where your deposit is coming from and whether it is a gift or part of your savings.
 For example, if the money is coming from your savings account then you will be required to show bank statements as evidence.

-- Have all your income proof ready.
-Your lender will want to know how much you earn, so it is a good idea to have your income proof readily available for your application.
+- Have all your proof of income ready.
+Your lender will want to know how much you earn, so it is a good idea to have your proof of income readily available for your application.
 You may be required to present your latest 3 months payslips/bank statements, or your latest P60.
 The documents you will need to supply depends on the requirements of the specific lender.

 - Check your solicitors are on the lender’s panel.
-Lenders these days are extra careful about which lawyers you are using, in order to target mortgage fraud.
+Lenders these days are extra careful about which solicitor you are using, in order to protect against mortgage fraud.
 Ask your solicitor if they can work with most lenders, and make sure they are a reputable firm.

 - Ensure your ID and address documents are up to date.
 Some mortgage lenders will ask you to provide proof of ID or address to satisfy money laundering requirements and these must be the original document, not a copy, and be current and valid.